 If you can’t answer that, then pick something and pursue it.
-Don’t stress too much about it, it’s not concrete, you can always change it, but pick something that matters to you, that you care about, that you really want to master, and pursue that.
+Don’t stress too much about it; it’s not concrete and you can always change it.
+But pick something that matters to you, that you care about, that you really want to master, and pursue that.

 Second, ask yourself, “How are my daily tasks leading toward that mastery?”

-And if you can’t answer that, then you should reevaluate the activities that consume your time.
+If you can’t answer that, you should reevaluate the activities that consume your time.

-3. Mastery focuses you on the journey, not the destination
+3. Mastery helps you focus on the journey, not the destination

 When you’re actively pursuing mastery and measuring your progress, you naturally experience added vigor in life.
-It gives you direction, things are clearer, decisions are easier, all because you have a template that’s guiding you.
+It gives you direction, things are clearer, decisions are easier, all because you have a guiding template.
 You have a higher cause.
 You have a clear destination.